docker/docs/content/docker-hub/general-faqs.md

 ### What's a company?

 A **Company** is a management layer that centralizes administration of multiple organizations.
 Administrators can add organizations with a Docker Business subscription to a company and configure settings for all organizations under the company.
-See [Set up your company](creating-companies.md).
+See [Company overview](../admin/company/_index.md).

 ### Who is an organization owner?